vectordotdev/timber-io/_posts/2016-07-20-why-were-building-timber.md

 **6. Longer retention**

 Timber offers retention up to 6 months, far exceeding the industry standard.
 This means you can use that data for analytical purposes without issue.

+**7. Trace requests through your stack**

+Timber assigns each request a unique id, which means you can see how a request travels through you entire system and at which point the issue arose.